Want to earn some extra money but not sure where to start?

 There are many more, and if you hit them often enough you can make a couple of hundred a month.

-Generally, though, they soon become tedious.
+Generally, though on other surveys sites, they soon become tedious.
 So they are probably better off combined with other side hustles, or maybe if you have no other options for raising a few pounds to get started on more lucrative hustles.

 With sewing, you could offer repairs and alterations in your local area.